 How is income from the business distributed during the divorce?

 In very extreme cases, typically involving cases of financial mismanagement, it may be requested by either spouse that a receiver be appointed for the business.
 A receiver is a court appointed temporary occupant and caretaker of the business for the court and acts as a medium through which the court acts and makes decisions[2].
-The receiver acts as an independent third party which handles the financial aspects of a business including receiving revenue, paying expenses, and distributing profits.
+The receiver acts as an independent third party that handles the financial aspects of a business, including receiving revenue, paying expenses, and distributing profits.
 However, court appointed receivership is typically only used as a last resort as it comes with a hefty financial cost.

 How will the business be divided when the divorce is finalized?